Home Chemistry Heat Energy Free Energy

 ΔA = ΔU − TΔS

-Since the reversible isothermal process yields maximum work.
+Therefore, the reversible isothermal process in thermodynamics yields maximum work.
+From the above thermodynamic formula,

 The above formula signifies that decreases in work function are equal to the maximum work done by the system.
 Therefore, the work function measures the workability of a system.
 When the system works, A values decrease.